FindMySchool LogoFindMySchool

 Hot lunches are provided daily by an external catering company, with menus meeting nutritional standards and accommodating dietary requirements.
 Approximately 60% of pupils take school meals; others bring packed lunches.
 Free school meals are available for eligible families, with applications processed confidentially through the council.

 Exceptionally tight catchment.
-With a last distance offered of 0.142 miles in 2024, securing a place requires living within approximately 230 metres of the school gates.
+With a furthest distance at which a place was offered of 0.142 miles in 2024, securing a place requires living within approximately 230 metres of the school gates.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
 Families even a few streets away frequently miss out.
 This geography is harsh but reflects the reality of limited capacity in a popular school.
 Anyone considering a house move to access Gillespie should verify current distances with the council before committing financially.

 Limited space.
 The school site is compact, with outdoor areas smaller than suburban or rural primaries.
 While staff use the space creatively, and pupils benefit from nearby parks for PE and sports days, families accustomed to expansive playing fields may find the environment constrained.
 The school mitigates this through external partnerships and off-site provision, but the physical footprint remains a reality of inner-city education.